-That day at the table I re-lived so many loving memories that my heart became mush.
-With tearful eyes I looked at my wife and my children and was overwhelmed with the thought of how many more meals I will get to cook for them or how many more times we will be sharing together at the table.
-Any table that we share, is now in my heart a table of plenty, a table of love.
+That day at the table, I re-lived so many loving memories that my heart became mush.
+With tearful eyes, I looked at my wife and children and was overwhelmed with the thought of how many more meals I will get to cook for them or how many more times we will be sharing together at the table.
+Any table that we share is now in my heart a table of plenty, a table of love.

 Let us pray: Our most loving Lord, you are the God of Plenty, the God of Love.
-Let us share of your banquet and satiate our hunger for You.
+Let us share from your banquet and satiate our hunger for You.
 Helps us to share You with everyone at our table.
 Amen.